InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/transformer.md

 const outgoing = {name: 'John', age: 23};

 // The result data should only include age, not the name.
-// Define a transformation script.
-The age alone will be stored in memory for subsequent use. return {age: $result.age};
+// Define a transformation script, the age alone will be stored in memory for subsequent use. return {age: $result.age};
 ```